mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 **Aliases:** Path-Integrated Gradients

 **Example:** The integrated gradients saliency map (right) on an [ImageNet](https://www.image-net.org/) image of a `cab` (left) using a Pytorch pretrained [ResNet50](https://arxiv.org/abs/1512.03385).
+This example is computed in `integrated_gradients_example.ipynb`.

 <img src="integrated_gradients_example.png" alt="Example of integrated gradients on an image of a taxi cab.
 The saliency is brightest in the cab region." width="400" />

 ## Determinism
-Integrated gradients is fully deterministic, unless the users chooses a non-deterministic baseline value.
+Integrated gradients is deterministic unless the users chooses a non-deterministic `baseline` value.

 ## Hyperparameter Dependence
 Integrated gradients is sensitive to its `baseline` parameter.
-The integrated gradients algorithm computes feature importance by interpolating between a meaningless baseline input and the true input, accumulating the gradients at each step.
-As a result, the saliency will be zero for any features where the baseline and input feature values are the same.
-So, choosing an appropriate baseline input that is meaningless in the task is critical.
+The integrated gradients algorithm computes feature importance by interpolating between a meaningless `baseline` input and the actual input, accumulating the gradients at each step.
+As a result, the feature importance is zero for any features where the baseline and input feature values are the same.

-For example, a common practice in image classification tasks is to use a black baseline (the all-zero image) because it should be uninformative to a model trained to classify natural objects.
-However, a black baseline can be misleading when working with datasets where black pixels convey meaning, such as x-ray images where fractures appear as a black line through the bone.
-In this setting, integrated gradients with a black baseline will indicate that the fracture pixels are unimportant because the black fracture pixels have the same value as the "meaningless" baseline.

-Other baseline options include random noise, a blurred version of the input, the inverse of the input, the input with added noise, or the average of multiple baselines.
-For more information on integrated gradients' dependence on the `baseline` parameter and suggestions on how to set it, see: [Visualizing the Impact of Feature Attribution Baselines by Sturmfels et. al.](https://distill.pub/2020/attribution-baselines/).
+The all-zero `baseline` is common; however, options include random noise, a blurred version of the input, the inverse of the input, the input with added noise, or the average of multiple baselines.
+For more information on the `baseline` parameter and suggestions for how to set it, see: [Visualizing the Impact of Feature Attribution Baselines by Sturmfels et. al.](https://distill.pub/2020/attribution-baselines/)

 ## Model Agnosticism
 Integrated gradients requires a differentiable model with access to the gradients.

 ## Computational Efficiency
-Running integrated gradients take ~1 second for a 224x224x3 dimensional [ImageNet](https://www.image-net.org/) image using a [ResNet50](https://arxiv.org/abs/1512.03385) model and one NVidia G100 GPU.
-It would take approximately 16.6 days to extract saliency maps across the entire ImageNet dataset using these settings.
+Computing integrated gradients takes on the order of 1e-1 seconds using the [Captum implementation](https://captum.ai/api/integrated_gradients.html) on a 224x224x3 dimensional ImageNet image, ResNet50 model, and one NVidia G100 GPU.

 ## Semantic Directness
-The output of integrated gradients is the accumulated gradient between the baseline value and the true input value.
+The output of integrated gradients is the accumulated gradient between the `baseline` value and the true input value.
 Interpreting its output requires understanding model gradients and the `baseline` hyperparameter.

 # Sensitivity Testing